On October 12, 2153, Captain Jonathan Archer and Doctor Sam Beckett reciprocally leap in time, in this Quantum Leap crossover.

 Meanwhile, on Earth, and a good century previously, Admiral Al Calavicci is trying to work with a somewhat agitated Jonathan Archer.
 As Tina, Gooshie, Verbena Beeks, and Sammy Jo Fuller all help Jonathan figure out what he needs to do, Donna Eleese stays back.
 Eventually, Jonathan realizes that the reciprocal leap is a lot less about Degra (although Sam does confront the Xindi) than it is about Donna.

 Most of the Enterprise is on the side of what Porthos refers to as good smells, everything from Sick Bay to the remnants of a cheeseburger that Hoshi ate for dinner.
 He listens to Captain Archer (Alpha) make plans about meeting a species called Azezans.
 Being Porthos, he doesn’t pay attention to every single syllable.
+He has acute hearing but, let’s face it, like many dogs, he sometimes only listens to what he really wants to hear.

 The same scene is then repeatedly normally, and the story goes on that way throughout.